 Impact on ISO/IEC 27001

 The publication of the third edition of ISO/IEC 27002 forces a revision of ISO/IEC 27001.
 This is because the reference to ISO/IEC 27002 in ISO/IEC 27001, Annex A is a dated reference.
 It says “…controls listed…are directly derived from…ISO/IEC 27002:2013…”.
 This means now that the new edition of ISO/IEC 27002 has been published, the previous edition (ISO/IEC 27002:2013) no longer exists and therefore the current edition of ISO/IEC 27001 is referring to a non-existent standard.
 It must therefore be replaced.

 There is another compelling reason for updating ISO/IEC 27001, and that is replace the Annex A reference controls with the up-to-date set of reference controls aligned to those in the new edition of ISO/IEC 27002.
 As explained in BS 7799-3:2017, if an organisation has overlooked a necessary control that is not in ISO/IEC 27001, Annex A, then the SOA cross-checking process will not find it.
 This is why it is important to keep ISO/IEC 27001, Annex A up-to-date.

-As a full revision of ISO/IEC 27001 is likely to take some time, the most likely course of action will be to issue an amendment, causing just the replacement of Annex A with the controls in new edition of ISO/IEC 27002 (and a few minor word changes in the notes in Clause 6.1.3 d)This ISO/IEC 27001 clause requires organisations to compare the necessary controls they determined through the process of risk treatment with those in Annex A. The notes refer to “control objectives and controls”, but the term “control objectives” has been replaced by the term “control purposes”).
+As a full revision of ISO/IEC 27001 is likely to take some time, the first course of action is to issue an amendment, causing just the replacement of Annex A with the controls in new edition of ISO/IEC 27002 (and a few minor word changes in the notes in Clause 6.1.3 d)This ISO/IEC 27001 clause requires organisations to compare the necessary controls they determined through the process of risk treatment with those in Annex A. The notes will now refer to Annex A as containing “a list of possible information security controls…”.).

 you consent to that site setting authentication session cookies